vivekyad4v/aws-golang-basic-serverless-api/README.md

     export PROJECT_NAME=play-with-stores

 ```
-Note - You do not need to export any variable for local development.
-You only need to change these variables while deploying it using CICD tools like Codepipeline, Jenkins, TravisCI etc.
+You can change these variables while deploying it using CICD tools like Codepipeline, Jenkins, TravisCI etc.

 #### 2. Deploy locally